 (e) internal financial controls have been laid down and followed by the company andthat such controls are adequate and are operating effectively;

-The Independent Directors of the Company have submitted their Declaration ofIndependence as required under the provisionsof Section 149(7) of the Act stating thatthey meet the criteria of independence as provided in section 149(6) of the Act.
+The Independent Directors of the Company have submitted their Declaration ofIndependence as required under the provisions of Section 149(7) of the Act stating thatthey meet the criteria of independence as provided in section 149(6) of the Act.

-i- Remuneration and Nomination Policy
+i Remuneration and Nomination Policy

 The Board of Directors has framed a policy which lays down criteria forselection/appointment and framework in relation to remuneration of Directors KeyManagerial Personnel (KMPs) and Senior Management of the Company.

 iii Risk Management Policy

 The Company has a structured Risk Management policy.
 The Risk Management process isdesigned to safeguard the organization from various risks through adequate and timelyactions.
 It is designed to anticipate evaluate and mitigate risks in order to minimizeits impact on the business.
 The potential risks are integrated with the management processsuch that they receive the necessary consideration during decision making.

 8.11 Particulars of loans Guarantees or investments by Company:

 Details required to be disclosed pursuant to the provisions of Section 186 of the Actare disclosed in the notes to Financial Statements.

 8.12 Related Party Transactions:

 8.13 Subsidiary Company:

-A statement in Form AOC 1 pursuant to Section 129(3) of the Act relating tosubsidiary companies is attached to the Accounts.
+A statement in Form AOC - 1 pursuant to Section 129(3) of the Act relating tosubsidiary companies is attached to the Accounts.
 The financial statements and relateddocuments of the Subsidiary companies shall be kept open for inspection at the registeredoffice of the Company.

 8.14 Significant and material orders passed by the Regulators or courts:

 There were no significant and material orders passed by the Regulators or Courts orTribunals during the year under review which would impact the going concern status of theCompany and its future operations.

-Pursuant to the Section 134 of the Act and SEBI (LODR) Regulations 2015 the Board hascarried out an annual performance evaluation of its own the Directors individuallyand all the Committees of the Board.
+Pursuant to the Section 134 of the Act and SEBI (LODR) Regulations 2015 the Board hascarried out an annual performance evaluation of its own performance the Directorsindividually as well as the evaluation of the working of all the Committees of the Board.

-The Company has a constituted committee in compliance of the provisions of "SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.No case was reported to the Committee during the year under review.
+The Company has constituted a committee in compliance of the provisions of "SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013".

 9.1 Statutory Audit

 9.3 Secretarial Audit

-The Company has appointed M/sJignesh M. Pandya & Co.
-(CP No. 7318) a practicingCompany Secretary to undertake the Secretarial Audit of the Company and their report isannexed to this Report - Annexure F.
+Pursuant to the recommendation of the Audit Committee The Board has appointed M/sJignesh M. Pandya & Co.
+(CP No. 7318) a practising Company Secretary to undertakethe Secretarial Audit of the Company for the year ended 31st March 2022.

 Report of the auditors read with the notes to the financial statements isself-explanatory and need no elaboration.